-5. Vendor Report Management: Through our Vendor Report Management (VRM) portal, OSD Statewide Contract Vendors provide statewide contract sales reports, including spend with Supplier Diversity Office (SDO) certified diverse vendors.
+4. Vendor Report Management: Through our Vendor Report Management (VRM) portal, OSD Statewide Contract Vendors provide statewide contract sales reports.
 Information collected through the system is used and protected in accordance with our policies and procedures for the VRM website.

 Information Automatically Collected and Stored by this Site

 Mass.gov websites employ the use of "Persistent Cookies."
 The purpose of these Persistent Cookies is to collect and aggregate data regarding Mass.gov’s visitor activity in order for the Mass.gov Office to continuously evaluate and improve its website services, including on Mass.gov or affiliated websites such as sites hosted at http://blog.mass.gov (collectively, the “Offerings”).
 You may elect to disable the Persistent Cookies.
 Please be advised that disabling the Persistent Cookies may affect your ability to view or interact with Mass.gov.

 Dissemination of Your Personally Identifiable Information